Academic

 SATs‑Free Zone: Learning Without Limits

 Leweston Prep is proudly SATs‑free.
 We do not prepare pupils for national SATs tests in Year 6 because these assessments can narrow the curriculum and create unnecessary anxiety.
-Instead, we focus on robust teacher assessment across the full curriculum, cross‑checked with light‑touch benchmarking (e.g., INCAS), so we can teach for depth and breadth throughout Prep 6 rather than spending the year revising.
+Instead, we focus on robust teacher assessment across the full prep school curriculum, cross‑checked with light‑touch benchmarking (for example, INCAS), so we can teach for depth and breadth throughout Prep 6 rather than spending the year revising.

 Homework: Purposeful and Balanced